electro-framework/interop/Interfaces/Http/RouterInterface.md

 - Compressing the response
 - Anything else related to the request/response lifecycle

-Electro expands the traditional middleware concept by making your application logic (Controllers or Components) to also be implemented as middleware-compatible functions (or callable objects).
+Electro expands the traditional middleware concept by making your application logic (Controllers or Components) also implemented as middleware-compatible functions (or callable objects).

-So, on Electro, **Request Handlers are a broad concept the applies to anything that processes HTTP requests and generates/modifies
+So, on Electro, **Request Handlers are a broad concept the applies to anything that processes HTTP requests and generates/modifies HTTP responses**.
-HTTP responses**.

 ##### What is the relation between Request Handlers and Middleware?

-Request handlers and 100% compatible with PSR-7-compatible middleware.
+Request handlers are 100% compatible with PSR-7-compatible middleware.

 - You can use existing PSR-7-compatible middleware from other projects or frameworks on your Electro application.
 - You can use Electro middleware on projects based on other frameworks (or even with no framework at all) as long as they are PSR-7-compatible.

-Nevertheless, on Electro, request handlers are used on broader context than traditional middleware is.
+Nevertheless, on Electro, request handlers are used on a broader context than traditional middleware is.
 They can be used to implement middleware, of course, but they are also used to implement routers, controllers and components.

-So, unlinke middleware (which only implement *concerns* or *aspects*), request handlers are also used to implement application-specific logic.
+So, unlinke middleware (which only implement *concerns* or *aspects*), request handlers also implement application-specific (domain) logic.

-You can assemble middlewares into a **middleware stack**, which is a set of concentric middleware layers.

 ##### Composing Request Handlers (the Handler Stack)

+You can assemble middlewares (i.e. request handlers acting as middleware) into a **middleware stack**, which is a set of concentric middleware layers.

-Traditional middleware is implemented as a decorator pattern: it wraps around the next middleware on a stack and interceps HTTP requests and responses that flow in and out of it.
+Traditional middleware is implemented as a decorator pattern: it wraps around the next middleware on a stack and intercepts HTTP requests and responses that flow in and out of it.

 Request handlers are composed in a **handler stack**.